arista-eosplus/BurstMonitor/7150/README.md

 BurstMonitor
 ============

-The Interface Burst Monitor (IBM) observes the maximum bit rate of interfaces and records bursts of traffic on either the RX or TX side of the interface.
+The Interface Burst Monitor (IBM) observes the bit rate of interfaces and records bursts of traffic on either the RX or TX side of each interface.

 The solution is composed of two components:
  - **IBM data collector** - responsible for collecting the burst information to CSV files on the local disk
- - **IBM simAPI plugin** - is responsible for exposing the burst information via eAPI (https://github.com/arista-eosplus/simAPI/tree/ibm)
+ - **IBM simAPI plugin** - responsible for exposing the burst information via eAPI (see also https://github.com/arista-eosplus/simAPI/tree/ibm)

 ##Installation